-Pod Coffee machines have been growing in popularity ever since George Clooney appeared on our screens spruiking Nespresso, and while coffee purists may snub their noses at these devices, the innovation and progress in this space is undeniable.
+Pod Coffee makers have been growing in popularity ever since George Clooney appeared on our screens spruiking the first Nespresso machines, and while coffee purists may snub their noses at these devices, the innovation and progress in this space is undeniable.

 If you’re in a busy household or simply don’t want to mess around with grinders, bulky machines, or delicate pour-over methods, a capsule coffee machine might be just the ticket.

 The current market is flooded with products, each with different features, pod capsule compatibility, and price tags.
 Below we list our picks for the best capsule coffee makers on the market to provide you with a starting point in your search.